-This Course had its origins as the Bridge Resource Management Course adopted by SAS Flight Academy in conjuction with the Maritime organisations and administrations.
-It has been since expanded to cover situations on bridge, engine room and all over of the ship.
+This Course had its origins as the Bridge Resource Management Course adopted by SAS Flight Academy in conjunction with the Maritime organisations and administrations.
+It has been since expanded to cover situations on the bridge, engine room and all over of the ship.

 Each module is viewed by the candidate on a multimedia PC followed by a round table discussion, lead by the Workshop Facilitator to reinforce the behavioural and managerial aspects covered in the module.

 - Attitudes and Management Skills

 - Judgment and Decision Making